Chengcheng-S/schain/pallets/smultisig/ReadME.md

 My mistake, the parameter was passed incorrectly

 Next
-RPC or search on chain
+RPC or search on chain && add js/ts test